aistiak/daily-learn/design-patters/readme.md

 - must know design patterns
+  - Observer
+  - Decorator
+  - strategy
+  - state
+  - bridge
+  - adapter

 - feats. of OOP
 - feats. of Functional Programming
 - SOLID concepts
 - DRY principle

+## How to learn design patterns
+1. find out which type of pattern it is (creational/behavioral/Architectural)
+2. find out the actors / components
+3. the properties & methods of every component
+4. the relation among components
+5. simulate

 ## Design Patterns